Saudi Visa for US Citizens

 Apply for Saudi work visa

-• American worker fills out the Saudi work visa application on the Saudi MOFA portal, including their personal data and other requested information.
-American applicant then prints out the Saudi work visa application form, signs it, and affixes their personal photos.
+- American worker fills out the Saudi work visa application on the Saudi MOFA portal, including their personal data and other requested information.
+American applicant then prints out the Saudi work visa application form, signs it, and affix their personal photos.

 Submit work visa